Lickability/code-of-conduct/README.md

 ## Reporting

 If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact the admins.
-They'll respond as promptly as they can.
+They’ll respond as promptly as they can.

 We will respect confidentiality requests for the purpose of protecting victims of abuse.
 At our discretion, we may publicly name a person about whom we’ve received harassment complaints, or privately warn third parties about them.
 We will not name harassment victims without their affirmative consent.
 We will help participants as needed by contacting venue security or local law enforcement, providing escorts, or otherwise assisting those experiencing harassment to feel safe for the duration of a Lickability event.